kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 LEARNING_RATE = 0.001
 ```

-The model was built with the following line in cell # 18 in the IPython notebook.
+The model was built in cell #12 in the IPython notebook.
 ```Python
 model.compile(optimizer=tf.keras.optimizers.Adam(learning_rate=LEARNING_RATE),
               loss='categorical_crossentropy',
               metrics=['accuracy'])
 ```

-We train our model by fitting the data in batches.
+We train our model by fitting the data in batches (cell #13).
 ```Python
 history = model.fit(X_train, y_train_one_hot,
                     epochs=EPOCHS,